riramar/dnsobserver/README.md

 **webhook** *[Optional]*
 If you want to receive notifications, supply your Slack webhook URL.
 You'll be notified of any lookups of your domain name, or for any subdomains of your domain (I've excluded notifications for queries for any other apex domains and for your custom name servers to avoid excessive or random notifications).
 If you do not supply a webhook, interactions will be logged to standard output instead.
 Webhook setup instructions can be found [here](https://api.slack.com/messaging/webhooks).

+**telegrambottoken and telegramchatid**
+If you want to receive notifications, supply your Telegram BOT Token and Chat ID.
+A quick guide can be found [here](https://gist.github.com/dideler/85de4d64f66c1966788c1b2304b9caf1).

 **recordsFile** *[Optional]*
 By default, DNSObserver will only respond with an answer to queries for your domain name, or either of its name servers.
 For any other host, it will still notify you of the interaction (as long as it's your domain or a subdomain), but will send back an empty response.
 If you want DNSObserver to answer to A lookups for certain hosts with an address, you can either edit the config.yml file included in this project, or create your own based on this template: